 Amazon Rating: 4.0/5

-The Zookeeper’s Wife by Diane Ackerman tells the remarkable true story of Jan and Antonina Zabinski, Polish zookeepers who saved over three hundred people during the Nazi occupation of Warsaw.
+The Zookeeper’s Wife tells the true story of Jan and Antonina Zabinski, Polish zookeepers who saved over three hundred people during the Nazi occupation of Warsaw.

 The Kommandant’s Girl